 - Conduct your work to the best of your ability while following school procedures.
 Depending on the role in which you are subbing you could be working with students in small groups, partnering with community members, or collaborating with Central Office staff.

 Great Substitute Teachers must establish a positive classroom atmosphere as early as possible.
 To increase the likelihood that you will have a productive day, complete the following steps when working with the students in the classroom:

 - When students arrive, greet them at the door as they enter the classroom.

 - Introduce yourself as the teacher, not the substitute for the day.
 Be sure to be kind, but firm.

 - Ask the students what their expectations are for your time together.
 Inform the students of your expectations and remind them of the classroom rules.

 - Deliver the lesson.
 The preparation beforehand will have provided you with familiarity with the lesson to ensure that you can keep the class moving.
-Be sure to have additional activities planned in advance to keep students engaged following the lesson.
+Be sure to have additional activities to keep students engaged following the lesson.

 - Dismiss the students according to the school procedures.
 Be sure to give them encouraging words as they exit your classroom.
 Before dismissing the students from your class ensure that the students: